BogusLove/Todo/README.md

 # Todo
-ToDo - rest server with mongoDB.
+ToDo - REST-API with mongoDB for group task manager.